delameter/pytermor/docs/guide/low-level.rst

 As you can see, the update went well -- we kept all the previously applied formatting.
 Of course, this method cannot be 100% applicable; for example, imagine that original text was colored blue.
-After the update "string" word won't be blue anymore, as we used ``sequence.COLOR_OFF`` escape sequence to neutralize our own yellow color.
+After the update "string" word won't be blue anymore, as we used ``Seqs.COLOR_OFF`` escape sequence to neutralize our own yellow color.
 But it still can be helpful for a majority of cases (especially when text is generated and formatted by the same program and in one go).